JoshuaDelosSantos/my-clean-project/documentations/project_plan.md

 - General public for the clients.

 ### How we plan to monetise:
-- Start off as a free third party app that gathers all of the available cleaning services for the user(client).
+- Start off as a free third party app that gathers all of the available cleaning services for the user (client).
 - Once we get traction we plan to introduce a 'verification' system via subscription for service providers.
-    - This 'verification' will push their services ontop of the lists (like google search sponsorship).
+    - This 'verification' will push their services to the top of the lists (like Google search sponsorship).
 - Furthermore, we also plan to allow one time ad services.

 ## Our 'budget':